jhudsl/intro_to_r/resources/good-scientific-coding-practices.md

 ### R Notebooks are helpful for documenting your science

-We use R Markdown throughout our training workshop.
 R Markdown documents are helpful for scientific code by allowing you to keep detailed notes, code, and output in one place.

 They also have the added benefit of having HTML file output that is styled and easy to read.
 Saving your R Markdown will create an HTML file containing the code and output to be saved alongside it (click the *Preview* button or press *Cmd+Shift+K* to preview the HTML file).
 The preview shows you a rendered HTML copy of the contents of the editor.
 Consequently, unlike *Knit*, *Preview* does not run any R code chunks.
 Instead, the output of the chunk when it was last run in the editor is displayed.

 ### `sessionInfo` tells people what packages you used